libre-tube/LibreTube/README.md

 </h2>

-At LibreTube, we are committed to protecting the privacy of our users.
-[Privacy Policy](/PRIVACY_POLICY.md) outlines the types of information application collect, how we use it, and how it protect your personal information.
-[Read Privacy policy](/PRIVACY_POLICY.md)
+LibreTube aims to protect the privacy of its users.
+[Our Privacy Policy](/PRIVACY_POLICY.md) gives detailed information on which data the app stores in order to work, how it is being used, and how the project protects your personal information.
+It is recommended to read the privacy policy of LibreTube as well as the privacy policy of the instance you have chosen inside the app.

 ### License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)